It begins: NBA free agency finally starts Sunday

 Where they will end it will finally start to get clearer soon.

 NBA teams will start opening their checkbooks Sunday at 6 p.m.
-Eastern, when the negotiating window for one of the most hotly anticipated free-agent periods in history begins and with more than 200 players — including two dozen players with at least one All-Star appearance on their resumes — eligible to change teams in the coming weeks.
+EDT, when the negotiating window for one of the most hotly anticipated free-agent periods begins and with more than 200 players — including two dozen with at least one All-Star appearance — eligible to change teams in the coming weeks.

 “Some people could say, ‘Oh my God, look at all that player movement,’” NBA Commissioner Adam Silver said during this past season.
 “On the other hand, that player movement could be very positive for a lot of teams.”